NEW REGISTRATION DEADLINE: April 9th

 To register, email your name, job title, and organization to firstname.lastname@example.org.

-Thanks to the partnership of 16 local organizations and community groups, a free public summit addressing, “Marijuana, Youth, & Our Community” will be held on Wednesday, January 30th from 3:00-4:30 in the Kankakee Community College (KCC) Iroquois Room.
+Thanks to the partnership of 16 local organizations and community groups, a free public summit addressing, “Marijuana, Youth, & Our Community”.

 The seven panelists who will be featured at this event all come from unique fields of influence surrounding the topic of public health.
 Those presenting include:

 - Thomas Clarke, Ph.D., Director of National Mental Health & Substance Use Policy Lab, U.S. Substance Abuse & Mental Health Services Administration (SAMHSA), Washington D.C.